awsdocs/aws-robomaker-developer-guide/doc_source/API_StartSimulationJobBatch.md

  ** [failureReason](#API_StartSimulationJobBatch_ResponseSyntax) **   <a name="robomaker-StartSimulationJobBatch-response-failureReason"></a>
 The reason the simulation job batch failed\.
 Type: String
+Length Constraints: Minimum length of 0\.
+Maximum length of 1024\.
+Pattern: `.*`

  ** [pendingRequests](#API_StartSimulationJobBatch_ResponseSyntax) **   <a name="robomaker-StartSimulationJobBatch-response-pendingRequests"></a>
 A list of pending simulation job requests\.
 These requests have not yet been created into simulation jobs\.
 Type: Array of [SimulationJobRequest](API_SimulationJobRequest.md) objects
 Array Members: Minimum number of 1 item\.
+Maximum number of 1000 items\.

  ** [status](#API_StartSimulationJobBatch_ResponseSyntax) **   <a name="robomaker-StartSimulationJobBatch-response-status"></a>
 The status of the simulation job batch\.